Conservation groups

 Natural Basingstoke

-Natural Basingstoke is an umbrella volunteer group based in the borough that offers technical and administrative support to many of the local green space groups across Basingstoke and Deane.
+An umbrella volunteer group based in the borough that offers technical and administrative support to many of the local green space groups across the borough.
 Working in partnership with Basingstoke and Deane Borough Council, Natural Basingstoke support groups or individuals wishing to start their own conservation group.
 If you have a passion for wildlife, you have the opportunity to do something in a small area that can make a big difference!

 Contact details